sebastianpinosanchez/slate/source/index.html.md

 }
 ```

-this end point allows validating if a direction is well formed and returns the coordinates of the point
+This endpoint allows validating if a direction is well formed and returns the coordinates of the point

 ### HTTP Request